 4. Action taken to involve the relevant programme partners in the preparation of the Interreg programme and the role of those programme partners in the implementation, monitoring and evaluation

-Reference: Article 17(4)(h)
+Reference: Article 17(3)(g)

 Text field [10 000]

 4.1.
 Action taken to involve the relevant programme partners in the preparation of the Interreg programme